Ramakrishnananda: Biography

 Ramakrishnananda.
 He took charge of the worship of the Atmaramer kauta, the urn containing the relics of Ramakrishna in the Math's shrine.
 He felt the living presence of the Master, and so his worship was not a mere ritual but loving service to a living God.
 It was Swami Ramakrishnananda who formulated and introduced the system of daily ritualistic worship to Ramakrishna that is followed in the Ramakrishna Movement.

 He seldom went out on pilgrimage, and devoted himself to daily worship at the Math.
 But when Vivekananda, after his return from the West, asked him to go to Madras (presently called Chennai) and open a branch centre of Ramakrishna Math there, he obeyed without any hesitation.
 The saga of sacrifice and hardship that he underwent in preaching the message of Ramakrishna and Vivekananda for 14 years under unfavourable conditions has been recorded in letters of gold in the annals of the Ramakrishna Movement.
 In the South he travelled extensively.
 The starting of centres in Trivandrum, Mysore, Bangalore and Mumbai owed much to his pioneering efforts.
 His last and the greatest accomplishment was to arrange for the visit of Sarada Devi to South India in 1911 which event gave great impetus to the growth of Ramakrishna Movement all over India and South India in particular.
 He introduced his colleague Swami Nirmalananda to friends of Ramakrishna Mission in South India, especially those in Bangalore and Kerala, which led to Nirmalananda taking up the mantle and continuing till 1938 in expanding the works started by Ramakrishnananda.

 Incessant work, especially his service to Sarada Devi during her travels in the South, told upon his health, and he contracted tuberculosis.
 He spent some weeks in Bangalore with a hope of getting better in the salubrious climate there under the care of his brother disciple Nirmalananda.
-But since the deterioration continued he was sent to Calcutta (presently called Kolkata) He breathed his last in a state of ecstasy on 21 August 1911.
+But since the deterioration continued he was sent to Calcutta (presently called Kolkata) He died in a state of ecstasy on 21 August 1911.

+Teachings

+Swami Ramakrishnananda, known for his deep asceticism and devotion, often emphasized the importance of purity, self-discipline, and childlike surrender in the spiritual path.
+The following statements, drawn from his teachings and recorded discourses, illustrate core aspects of his spiritual philosophy: